 Graphing Functions

-Graphing functions involves plotting points on a coordinate system to visualize the relationship between the input and output values.
-When graphing both f(x) and its inverse f¯¹(x), one can observe that they are symmetric with respect to the line y = x.
-This symmetry is a key feature of inverse functions and helps in understanding their behavior.
+Graphing functions involves plotting points on a coordinate system to visually represent the relationship between the input and output values.
+When graphing both a function and its inverse, the graphs will be symmetric with respect to the line y = x, illustrating how each function undoes the other.

 Recommended video: